• Skip to main content

 Best Irish potato candy recipe pin with two images of these cute potato shaped candies and text title box.

-This Irish potato candy looks like cute little potatoes but tastes like rich and creamy coconut candies coated in cinnamon!
-Simply mix your ingredients, make balls, chill them, and roll them in cinnamon!
-This adorable treat is perfect for St. Patrick's Day and so easy that even the kids can help!
+This Irish potato candy looks like cute little potatoes but tastes like rich, creamy coconut candies coated with cinnamon.
+Mix your ingredients, make balls, chill them, and roll them in cinnamon.
+This adorable treat is perfect for St. Patrick's Day and so easy that even the kids can help.

 Best Irish potato candy recipe makes these incredibly cute potato shaped balls of creamy coconut filling rolled in cinnamon.